 The Peak Freelance job board is one of the best places to find writing gigs.
 Run by freelance writers and founders Elise and Mike, this job board is updated with new gigs every week.

 When I asked on Twitter, several writers named the Peak Freelance board as one of their go-to places for finding freelance writing opportunities — and it’s no wonder why.
-The Peak Freelance board shares freelance writing opportunities from brands like Ahrefs and Clickup which rarely post job opportunities on job boards.
+The Peak Freelance board shares freelance writing opportunities from brands like SEO tool Ahrefs and project management software Clickup, which rarely post job opportunities on job boards.

 Another great thing about Peak Freelance’s job board?
 You’ll find opportunities available to freelancers worldwide.
 Best of all, this is a free job board, open to all—no sneaky sign-ups required.